-As my regular readers know, I've been spending a considerable amount of my reading time re-reading "old" books (i.e. books I had already read at least once).
-This has been a fun experience, and I've shared most of it with you on this blog.
-Among others, I've covered Mistborn
+As my regular readers know, I’ve been spending a considerable amount of my reading time re-reading old books (i.e. books I had already read at least once).
+This has been a fun experience, and I’ve shared most of it with you on this blog.
+Among others, I’ve covered Mistborn, the Dresden Files and most notable (with respect to this post): Old Man’s War.

 Fortunately for them, they seemed to like that book even with all that missing information.
 Robin Hobb is that good!